alp1n3-dev/cast/README.md

 Asserts are separated from each other by newlines, and from the body by two newlines.
 If, for whatever reason, the exact string `ASSERT` is needed in the body after two newlines, it can be escaped: `ASS\ERT`.
 The backslash will be auto-removed by the program post-assertions checks for any string that exactly matches that.

-If a `default` is used, a `WARN` is logged and shown to the user.
-Defaults are encouraged, but not required.
-They add context to requests if the collection is passed along and the next developer doesn't have access to the same variable values.

 A `Host` header **is required** for clarity.
 Even though in a normal HTTP interaction it technically wouldn't be required, for the scripts it is.

 - `save` works to temporarily save a value, and doubles as an `assert`.